boseji/docker-examples/06_Multistage-Prod-build-go-web-app/Readme.md

 docker run --rm -it -p 8080:8080 go-docker-prod
 ```

-This command is warapped in the file `run-docker-prod-app.sh`.
+This command is wrapped in the file `run-docker-prod-app.sh`.

 This above command should work successfully ans show the following log message: